cloudopian/amazon-bedrock-dotnet-samples/README.md

-This code sample demonstrates how to use Amazon Bedrock with dotnet.
+This code sample demonstrates how to use Amazon Bedrock with dotnet & C#.

 ## Setup permissions
 First create an IAM user/role and attach the following policy.